Oxygen Pools Sales FAQ

 In a few seconds, the cell cannot maintain its shape and the cell dies.

 Is the Installation easy?

 Yes, the Oxygen Generator has the fitting for installing with flex hose or hard PVC plumbing in the box.
 The only additional tool is a flat head screw driver and PVC glue to attached the fittings to the manifold.
-Once installed, the 20,000 gallon Oxygen Generator plugs into any GFCI 110 volt outdoor outlet or, for the larger 40,000 gallon units, hard wired to a GFCI breaker/automation.
+Once installed, the Oxygen Generator plugs into any GFCI 110 volt outdoor outlet or 220 volt junction box.

 Do I need a special pump and filter to run the system?

 Any pool pump and filter from 3/4 to 1 1/2 HP or any variable speed pump will work to add ozone to the water as it passes through.